 - The drug is not covered under the benefit (check the Drug List)

-- The drug may require prior authorization (labeled "Prior authorization" on the Drug List)
+- The drug required prior authorization (labeled "Prior authorization" on the Drug List)

 - The Yale Health co-pay is greater than the amount you paid for the drug (your cost for the drug is $28, but it is a Tier 3 drug, so the co-pay is $35)